Data Processing Agreement

 - Standard Contractual Clauses : To the extent that Privacy Shield is revoked, or held by a court of competent jurisdiction to be invalid, EveryAction agrees to abide by and process European Data in compliance with the Standard Contractual Clauses, and if and to the extent the Standard Contractual Clauses (where applicable) conflict with any provision of this DPA, the Standard Contractual Clauses shall prevail to the extent of such conflict.

-g.
+- Order of Precedence.
+If more than one transfer mechanism applies to the EveryAction Materials, the transfer of Customer Data will be subject to a single transfer mechanism in accordance with the following order of precedence: (i) Privacy Shield then (ii) Standard Contractual Clauses.g.
 Demonstration of Compliance.
 EveryAction shall make available to Customer all information reasonably necessary to demonstrate compliance with this DPA and allow for and contribute to audits, including inspections by Customer to assess compliance with this DPA.
 Customer acknowledges and agrees that it shall exercise its audit rights under this DPA by instructing EveryAction to comply with the audit measures described in this sub-section (g).
 Customer acknowledges that the EveryAction Materials is hosted by EveryAction's data center partners who maintain independently validated security programs (including SOC 2 and ISO 27001) and EveryAction's systems are regularly evaluated by independent third-party testing firms.
 Upon request, EveryAction shall supply (on a confidential basis) a summary copy of any testing report(s) to Customer so that Customer can verify EveryAction's compliance with this Security Measures under this DPA.
 Further, at Customer's written request, EveryAction will provide written responses (on a confidential basis) to all reasonable requests for information made by Customer necessary to confirm EveryAction's compliance with this DPA, provided that Customer shall not exercise this right more than once per calendar year.

 7. Additional Provisions for Non-European Data